-The listed buildings to the north are Mill Cottage, the closest, and numbers 10,14 and 16 Old Mill Lane which are timber framed and of considerable age.
+The closest listed building to the site is Mill Cottage.
+Other listed buildings are numbers 10,14 and 16 Old Mill Lane which are timber framed and of considerable age.
 The list description states that one of the three has some 15th century elements.
 They form a group with each other and the Old Mill, which is not listed but is regarded as a non-designated heritage asset.